sriramab/gamamanual/References/GAMLReferences/Statements.md

   * **`target`** (any type in [agent, list]), (omissible) : an expression that is evaluated as an agent or a list of the agents to be released
   * `as` (species): an expression that is evaluated as a species in which the micro-agent will be released
-  * `in` (agent): an expresion that is evaluated as an agent that will be the macro-agent in which micro-agent will be released, i.e. their new host
+  * `in` (agent): an expression that is evaluated as an agent that will be the macro-agent in which micro-agent will be released, i.e. their new host
   * `returns` (a new identifier): a new variable containing a list of the newly released agent(s)

 #### Definition